Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

 2. Financial Control

 Financial control looks at whether a business has the right to direct or control the financial and business aspects of a worker’s job.
 For example, it is more likely for independent contractors to incur unreimbursed expenses than employees.
 Independents will also typically provide their own equipment or tools, whereas employees will rely on their employer to provide anything extra.
 Payment is another factor.
-While employees are paid a regular wage in exchange for working a specific period of time, independents are typically paid a flat fee for completion of a project.
+While employees are paid a regular wage in exchange for working a specific period, independents are typically paid a flat fee for the completion of a project.
 Independents can also incur a profit or loss from a job and are free to market their services to other businesses.

 3. Relationship of the Parties